Solicitor

 Chante is a solicitor in the Litigation and Dispute Resolution Team.

-This year, Chanté won first place in the Society of Construction Law Essay Competition with her essay “I See a Red Door and I Want it Painted Black: Disruption, Force Majeure and NZS3910”.
-In her essay, she considered how NZS3910 responds to the impact of unexpected no fault events, ultimately recommending that a force majeure clause become a permanent fixture in the general provisions of NZS3910.
+In 2022, Chanté won first place in the Society of Construction Law Essay Competition with her paper “I See a Red Door and I Want it Painted Black: Disruption, Force Majeure and NZS3910”, which provides an evaluation of force majeure clauses in the construction context.

 Do you need expert legal advice?